 Drop-In Hearing Aid/Cochlear Implant Hours

-If you need to have your hearing aid examined, earmold re-tubed, or have someone examine a broken cochlear implant, please feel free come in without an appointment during our drop-in hours:
+If you need to have your hearing aid examined, earmold re-tubed, or have someone examine a broken cochlear implant, please feel free come in without an appointment during our drop off or our “walk-in” hours.
+Please call the clinic (San Diego, Oceanside or Murrieta) to ask for the drop-off and/or walk-in hours.

 Styles of Hearing Aids